 -Captain Chris Liu, San Francisco, CA

 Yes.
-Accuplan’s clients have complete access to invest in all types of real estate, like rental homes, commercial real estate, raw land, and more.
-The investment options are limitless so long as you are following the IRS guidelines stated here.
-Here are some of the most common errors real estate investors can make.
+Accuplan’s clients have complete access to invest in all types of real estate, like rental homes, commercial real estate and raw land.
+The investment options are limitless so long as you are following the IRS guidelines.

-These acronyms stand for Unrelated Business Income Tax, Unrelated Business Taxable Income, and Unrelated Debt-Financed Income.
-UBIT is the taxes that the IRS can charge based on a tax-exempt asset.
-UBTI is the type of income that is taxable.
-And UDFI is used on assets that generate income that’s debt-financed like real estate.
-Go here for a full explanation.
+Unrelated Business Income Tax (UBIT) refers to the taxes that the IRS can charge based on a tax-exempt asset.
+Unrelated Business Taxable Income (UBTI) is the type of income that is taxable.
+And Unrelated Debt-Financed Income (UDFI) is used on assets that generate income that’s debt-financed like real estate.

-Two of the main advantages of a self-directed IRA are tax advantages and portfolio diversification.
+The following are some of the main advantages of a self-directed IRA:

-Self-directed Roth IRAs and self-directed Traditional IRAs are tax-advantaged savings accounts, so investing with them provides the owner with the ability to have their investments grow at either a tax-free or tax-deferred rate.
+- Tax advantages: Self-directed Roth IRAs and self-directed traditional IRAs are tax-advantaged savings accounts, so investing with them provides the owner with the ability to have their investments grow at either a tax-free or tax-deferred rate.

 - Direct lineal family members.
 Linear family members include parents, grandparents, children, and grandchildren.